rackerlabs/docs-cloud-networks/api-docs/getting-started/configuring-network-variations/share-ips-curl.rst

 Verify shared IP address (cURL)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following steps show you how verify that the shared IP address is set for the Server A
+The following steps show you how to verify that the shared IP address is set for the Server A
 and B public network ports.

 #.
 Issue the following cURL command, using your port IDs and tenant ID.